These Nourish Bowls are my favorite! Roasted veggies, chickpeas, vibrant greens, and the best hot honey mustard sauce—pure heaven!

 Instructions

-- PREP: Preheat the oven to 425 degrees F. Set out a very large pan (I use a 15ร21-inch pan) or use 2 smaller sheet pans (Note 2).
+- Preheat oven to 425°F. Set out a very large pan (I use a 15×21-inch pan) or 2 smaller sheet pans (see note 2).
 Prepare the seasoning mix by combining the paprika, garlic powder, onion powder, chili powder, salt, and pepper in a small bowl and stirring together.
-(I add 3/4 tsp fine sea salt and 1/4 tsp pepper, but add to your preference.)
+(I add 3/4 tsp salt and 1/4 tsp pepper, but add to your preference.)
 Set aside.

-- VEGGIE PREP: Peel the sweet potatoes and cut them into chunks.
-(I cut the sweet potato into discs and then each disc into 1-inch pieces.)
+- Peel sweet potatoes and cut them into chunks.
+(I cut the sweet potato into discs and each disc into 1-inch pieces.)
 Trim green beans and cut in half.
 Rinse and drain chickpeas and thoroughly dry (I like to dry in a salad spinner).

-- FIRST VEGGIE ROAST: Place the prepared sweet potatoes on the sheet pan.
-Add two tablespoons olive oil (25g) and half of the seasoning mix (just eyeball it) on top.
-Toss to evenly coat all the potatoes, space out the potatoes so they aren't overlapping (the more room they have, the better they will roast) and bake for 15 minutes in preheated oven.
+- Place prepared sweet potatoes on the sheet pan.
+Add two tablespoons olive oil (25g) and half the seasoning mix (just eyeball it).
+Toss to evenly coat all the potatoes; space out the potatoes so they don’t overlap (the more room they have, the better they will roast) and bake for 15 minutes in preheated oven.

-- SECOND VEGGIE ROAST: Remove from the oven and flip/stir all the sweet potatoes around and move to one side of the tray.
-On the other side of the tray, add the chickpeas, green beans, and remaining 2 tablespoons (25g) oil and remaining seasoning.
+- Remove from oven and flip/stir the sweet potatoes around and move to one side of the tray.
+On the other side, add chickpeas, green beans, and remaining 2 tablespoons (25g) oil and remaining seasoning.
 Toss together and space everything out to have plenty of room to roast.
-Return to the oven and bake for another 15-20 minutes or until vegetables are crisp-tender.
-Remove from the oven and toss everything once more.
+Return to oven and bake another 15–20 minutes or until vegetables are crisp tender.
+Remove from oven and toss everything once more.
 Taste and add more salt if needed.

-- SAUCE: Meanwhile, prepare the sauce.
-Add everything to a small blender, season to taste with salt and pepper (I add 1/2 tsp salt and 1/8 tsp pepper) and blend until smooth.
-(Make sure the honey doesn't pool at the bottom; stir and re-blend if needed).
+- Meanwhile, prepare the sauce: Add all sauce ingredients to a small blender, season to taste with salt and pepper (I add 1/2 tsp salt and 1/8 tsp pepper), and blend until smooth.
+(Make sure the honey doesn’t pool at the bottom; stir and reblend if needed).
 Transfer to a mason jar and place in the fridge while waiting on veggies.

-- ASSEMBLY: Thinly slice (ribbon) the baby spinach and add to four bowls (add as much/little spinach as you'd like).
+- Thinly slice (ribbon) the baby spinach and add to 4 bowls (add as much/little spinach as you’d like).
 Microwave quinoa according to package directions and divide it equally among the bowls.
-Drizzle in a touch of dressing into each bowl and give it a quick toss.
-Divide roasted veggies equally among the 4 bowls.
+Drizzle a touch of dressing into each bowl and give it a quick toss.
+Divide roasted veggies equally among the bowls.
 Thinly slice or chop the avocado and add in equal parts to each bowl.
 Ribbon the fresh basil and add on top (to taste).
-Drizzle the sauce over each bowl (as much or as little as you'd like -- there will likely be extras!)
+Drizzle the sauce over each bowl (as much or as little as you’d like—there will likely be extra!)
 Enjoy!

 Video